Agent Affairs Program

 - providing general assistance on matters that affect a client’s legal situation

 The Department’s in-house resources remain the preferred way of delivering legal services.
 Before deciding to outsource legal work, the responsible manager must make every effort to canvass internal capacity for expertise and availability.

 All private sector law practitioners wishing to register their interest to act as Legal Agents of the Minister of Justice and Attorney General of Canada must be willing to have their knowledge, skills and service motivation assessed by departmental officials.

 Assessments are not conducted at the time of registration as they are dictated by operational needs.
 The Department of Justice Canada may invite registered law practitioners to provide detailed submissions in light of specific work requirements to be assessed and qualified.
-This may be in the context of broad pre-qualification processes in specific areas of expertise or geographic locations where there are recurring needs or in the context of specific and immediate file or work requirements.
+This may be in the context of specific areas of expertise or geographic locations where there are recurring needs or in the context of specific and immediate file or work requirements.

 The Expression of Interest (EOI) is a request for information only.
 The EOI process does not create any obligations for the Department of Justice or the Government of Canada and is not to be construed as binding upon the Department or the Government.
 The EOI does not imply either a commitment by the Department of Justice to proceed with, continue or complete this or any other similar process.
 The Department of Justice reserves the right to reject any or all submissions received in response to the EOI.
 The EOI is not a request for or an authorization to perform any work.
 The EOI does not create any exclusive arrangement between the Department of Justice Canada and any law practitioner.
 All costs incurred in registering interest are borne by the applicant.

 This process does not apply to prosecution work.
 Information on becoming a Legal Agent of the Director of Public Prosecutions can be found at: http://www.ppsc-sppc.gc.ca/eng/aaf-man/index.html.